llccing/FrontEnd/docs/SAA/Questions/0180-Questions.md

 C. Create a security group that allows access from Amazon ECS to Amazon S3, and update the launch configuration used by the ECS cluster.
 D. Create an IAM user with S3 permissions, and then relaunch the Amazon EC2 instances for the ECS cluster while logged in as this account.

+## Q186
+A company has a Windows-based application that must be migrated to AWS.
+The application requires the use of a shared Windows file system attached to multiple Amazon EC2 Windows instances that are deployed across multiple Availability Zone:

+What should a solutions architect do to meet this requirement?

+A. Configure AWS Storage Gateway in volume gateway mode.
+Mount the volume to each Windows instance.
+B. Configure Amazon FSx for Windows File Server.
+Mount the Amazon FSx file system to each Windows instance.
+C. Configure a file system by using Amazon Elastic File System (Amazon EFS).
+Mount the EFS file system to each Windows instance.
+D. Configure an Amazon Elastic Block Store (Amazon EBS) volume with the required size.
+Attach each EC2 instance to the volume.
+Mount the file system within the volume to each Windows instance.

+## Q187
+A company is developing an ecommerce application that will consist of a load-balanced front end, a container-based application, and a relational database.
+A solutions architect needs to create a highly available solution that operates with as little manual intervention as possible.

+Which solutions meet these requirements?
+(Choose two.)

+A. Create an Amazon RDS DB instance in Multi-AZ mode.
+B. Create an Amazon RDS DB instance and one or more replicas in another Availability Zone.
+C. Create an Amazon EC2 instance-based Docker cluster to handle the dynamic application load.
+D. Create an Amazon Elastic Container Service (Amazon ECS) cluster with a Fargate launch type to handle the dynamic application load.
+E. Create an Amazon Elastic Container Service (Amazon ECS) cluster with an Amazon EC2 launch type to handle the dynamic application load.

+## Q188
+A company uses Amazon S3 as its data lake.
+The company has a new partner that must use SFTP to upload data files.
+A solutions architect needs to implement a highly available SFTP solution that minimizes operational overhead.

+Which solution will meet these requirements?

+A. Use AWS Transfer Family to configure an SFTP-enabled server with a publicly accessible endpoint.
+Choose the S3 data lake as the destination.
+B. Use Amazon S3 File Gateway as an SFTP server.
+Expose the S3 File Gateway endpoint URL to the new partner.
+Share the S3 File Gateway endpoint with the new partner.
+C. Launch an Amazon EC2 instance in a private subnet in a VPInstruct the new partner to upload files to the EC2 instance by using a VPN.
+Run a cron job script, on the EC2 instance to upload files to the S3 data lake.
+D. Launch Amazon EC2 instances in a private subnet in a VPC.
+Place a Network Load Balancer (NLB) in front of the EC2 instances.
+Create an SFTP listener port for the NLB.
+Share the NLB hostname with the new partner.
+Run a cron job script on the EC2 instances to upload files to the S3 data lake.

+## Q189
+A company needs to store contract documents.
+A contract lasts for 5 years.
+During the 5-year period, the company must ensure that the documents cannot be overwritten or deleted.
+The company needs to encrypt the documents at rest and rotate the encryption keys automatically every year.

+Which combination of steps should a solutions architect take to meet these requirements with the LEAST operational overhead?
+(Choose two.)

+A. Store the documents in Amazon S3.
+Use S3 Object Lock in governance mode.
+B. Store the documents in Amazon S3.
+Use S3 Object Lock in compliance mode.
+C. Use server-side encryption with Amazon S3 managed encryption keys (SSE-S3).
+Configure key rotation.
+D. Use server-side encryption with AWS Key Management Service (AWS KMS) customer managed keys.
+Configure key rotation.
+E. Use server-side encryption with AWS Key Management Service (AWS KMS) customer provided (imported) keys.
+Configure key rotation.

+## Q190
+A company has a web application that is based on Java and PHP.
+The company plans to move the application from on premises to AWS.
+The company needs the ability to test new site features frequently.
+The company also needs a highly available and managed solution that requires minimum operational overhead.

+Which solution will meet these requirements?

+A. Create an Amazon S3 bucket.
+Enable static web hosting on the S3 bucket.
+Upload the static content to the S3 bucket.
+Use AWS Lambda to process all dynamic content.
+B. Deploy the web application to an AWS Elastic Beanstalk environment.
+Use URL swapping to switch between multiple Elastic Beanstalk environments for feature testing.
+C. Deploy the web application to Amazon EC2 instances that are configured with Java and PHP.
+Use Auto Scaling groups and an Application Load Balancer to manage the website’s availability.
+D. Containerize the web application.
+Deploy the web application to Amazon EC2 instances.
+Use the AWS Load Balancer Controller to dynamically route traffic between containers that contain the new site features for testing.